Trump to leave Iraq off new travel ban order: White House source

 U.S. technology firms who had employees affected by the executive order also complained, and some members of Trump’s Cabinet urged him to remove Iraqis and green card holders from the list of those affected.

-The White House was widely criticized for not working with the State Department, the Department of Justice, the Department of Homeland Security and allies in Congress in drawing up the initial ban.
+The White House was widely criticized for not working with the State Department, the Justice Department, the Department of Homeland Security and allies in Congress in drawing up the initial ban.

 The confusion that caused led to a weekend of chaos, legal wrangling and protests in cities and at major airports across the United States.

-(Reporting by Steve Holland; Additional reporting by Julia Edwards Ainsley; Editing by Kieran Murray and Paul Tait)
+(Additional reporting by Julia Edwards Ainsley and Doina Chiacu; Editing by Kieran Murray and Bill Trott)